algorithmiaio/dev-center/_pages/platform/algorithm-profile.md

 * The build's status
 * The version published from the build, if there is one

 If your latest build is successful and unpublished, you'll see a **Publish** option in the **Version** column.
-Clicking on this will start the publish process for that build, with the same steps described [here]({{site.baseurl}}/algorithm-development/your-first-algo#publishing-your-algorithm).
+Clicking on this will start the publish process for that build, with the same steps as described [here]({{site.baseurl}}/algorithm-development/your-first-algo#publishing-your-algorithm).

-At the right of the row for each build is an action menu that provides options to view the detail page for the build, download the build's logs, or publish the build if it is publishable.
+At the right of the row for each build is an action menu that provides options to view the details page for the build, download the build's logs, or publish the build if it's publishable.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/algorithm_profiles/algo_build_menu.png" alt="Algorithm Builds" class="screenshot">

-The details page contains the same information and options as the builds list entry, with the addition of the callability of the build's version, if it has one, and the compilation logs for the build.
+The details page contains the same information and options as the builds list entry, with the addition of the callability of the build's version, if it has one, and the build's compilation logs.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/algorithm_profiles/algo_build_detail.png" alt="Algorithm Builds" class="screenshot">